rashidrao-pk/rashidrao-pk/README.md

 # Muhammad Rashid
 <br>

-Hi 👋, I am Muhammad Rashid from Pakistan, Software Engineer by profession and a Tourist 🏕️🏔️ by passion.
+Hi 👋, I am Muhammad Rashid, Software Engineer by profession and a Tourist 🏕️🏔️ by passion.
 I love to find solution to real-world problems.
-I love challenging tasks in my life.
-As far as my passion is concerned, I love adventures 🚣 in my life and in my professional field. 👨🏻‍ 👨🏻‍💻
+As far as my passion is concerned, I love adventures 🚣 in my life and in my professional field.  👨🏻‍💻

 # 1. Educational Achievements 🎓: